The Advantages of Open Ended Survey Questions

 By Sam Frampton

-In this blog, we'll talk why leading CX companies are switching up how they collect feedback.
+Leading CX companies are switching up how they collect feedback.
 If you haven't started already, it's never been more critical to learn how open-ended feedback can help you develop a deeper connection with your customers.
 It's time CX pro's rethink how they survey customers.

 It's time to modernise feedback collection